What to Expect from Counseling

 The Initial Appointment

-When you call or stop by Counseling Services (NOTE: we do not schedule appointments via email/the internet), our secretary will offer you the first available appointment that matches your schedule.
+When you call or stop by Counseling Services (NOTE: we do not schedule appointments via email/the internet), our support staff will offer you the first available appointment that matches your schedule.
 We call this first appointment with a counselor a MEETing, which refers to Meet, Evaluate, Educate, and Treat.
 During this initial MEETing, you and your counselor will explore your concerns and decide on one of several possible outcomes as described below:

 - Single-Session Intervention